Theofilos-Chamalis/Electron-Shopping-List-Desktop/README.md

-# Electron ShoppingList Desktop App
+# Electron Shopping List Desktop App

-This is a cross platform shoppinglist desktop application built on electron
+Electron Shopping List is a basic shopping list cross platform desktop application built on electron that can be used as a reference to create applications on top of its structure and menu

 ## Screenshots